Washington First-Time Home-Buying Assistance Programs & Grants

 Now that you know the mortgage basics for a first-time homebuyer in Washington, here are other financial strategies that may help you purchase a house.

 • Traditional IRA withdrawals.
 The IRS allows qualifying first-time homebuyers a one-time, penalty-free withdrawal of up to $10,000 from their IRA if the money is used to buy, build, or rebuild a home.
-The IRS considers anyone who has not owned a primary residence in the past three years a first-time homebuyer.
+A first-time homebuyer, for the purposes of IRA withdrawals, is someone who has not owned a principal residence in the last two years.

-You will still owe income tax on the IRA withdrawal.
+You will still owe income tax on any IRA withdrawal.
 If you’re married and your spouse has an IRA, they may also make a penalty-free withdrawal of $10,000 to purchase a home.
-The downside, of course, is that large withdrawals may take a sizable bite out of your retirement savings.
+The downside is that large withdrawals may take a sizable bite out of your retirement savings.

 • 401(k) loans.
-If your employer sponsors and allows borrowing from a 401(k) plan, you may consider taking a loan against the 401(k) account to help finance your home purchase.
+If your employer sponsors and allows borrowing from a 401(k) plan, you can consider taking a loan against the 401(k) account to help finance your home purchase.

 • State and local down payment assistance programs.
 Usually offered at the regional or county level, these programs provide flexible second mortgages for first-time buyers looking into how to afford a down payment.